Fact Sheet 24:

 The privacy notice you receive from financial institutions does not have to tell you the names of any specific companies or organizations that may buy or receive your personal information.
 Only the categories of companies have to be disclosed to you.

 The relationship between your company and the company that receives your information determines if you have a right to opt-out, that is to stop the information flow.
-These relationships are: (1) nonaffiliated third party (outside company), (2) affiliated company, or (3) joint marketer or service provider.
-GLB only gives you the right to opt-out when it comes to third-party, nonaffiliated companies.
+These relationships are: (1) third party nonaffilate (outside company), (2) affiliated company, and (3) joint marketer or service provider.
+GLB only gives you the right to opt-out when it comes to third-party nonaffiliated companies.

-When your information is disclosed under a contract between your company and another company to sell you financial products, this is called a "joint marketing agreement."
+When your information is disclosed under a contract between your financial institution and a joint marketer, this is called a "joint marketing agreement."
 You have no right to know any details about these joint marketing agreements, and you have no say in information flow under these contracts.

 What is a third party nonaffiliate?